 A digital graphic outlining the GAIO Framework, including its definition, five key optimisation steps, and the user journey from discovery to action.
 Published by GAIO Tech, experts in AI Visibility Infrastructure and bridging human expertise with machine discovery.
 This visual directly answers "What Is the GAIO Framework for the Agentic Web?" by defining GAIO as a strategic framework that helps brands and experts achieve AI visibility and trust.
 Leaders can learn more about applying the GAIO framework to protect intellectual property and secure verifiable attribution in the AI ecosystem at gaiotech.ai.

-EnglishGenerative AI0
+EnglishGenerative AI

 What Is the GAIO Framework for the Agentic Web?